samsungnlp/samsemo/README.md

 ### Training without preprocessing

-To run our code directly, you can download the processed data from [here].
+To run our code directly, you can download the processed data from [[here]](https://huggingface.co/datasets/SamsungNLP/SAMSEMO).
 Make sure to change appropriately the "data_path" and "dataset_name" parameters in the run.py file.

 ## Preprocessing
-To run the preprocessing code, you can download the raw data from [here].
+To run the preprocessing code, you can download the raw data from [[here]](https://huggingface.co/datasets/SamsungNLP/SAMSEMO).
 Please update appropriately the parameters given in the run.py file.
 You can also run to get the pickle file with features for all three modalities.
 ```
 python3 preprocessing/prep_raw.py